Biomolecular chemistry

 • Analyze experimental data

-• Identifying and complying with regulations
+• Identify and comply with regulations

-• Adopting a multidisciplinary approach
+• Adopt a multidisciplinary approach

-• Implementing an experimental approach
+• Implement an experimental approach

 • Understanding a complex situation